I tested 5 platforms to find the best chatbot for e commerce in 2026

 2. Gorgias

-Gorgias is a full-blown customer service helpdesk built from the ground up for e-commerce, and its Shopify integration is second to none.
-It pulls everything, email, social media DMs, live chat, and texts, into one dashboard.
-Its chatbot feature, "Automate," is great at handling common tasks like tracking orders or processing returns because it can pull data directly from Shopify.
+Gorgias is a premier customer service helpdesk built from the ground up for e-commerce, and its Shopify integration is the gold standard.
+It pulls everything - email, social media DMs, live chat, and texts - into one mature dashboard.
+Its chatbot feature, "Automate," is exceptionally efficient at handling common tasks like tracking orders or processing returns because it can pull data directly from Shopify.

 Pros:

-Brings all your customer communication channels into one place.
+• Centralizes all your customer communication channels into one professional dashboard.

-Strong automation for order tracking, returns, and other common e-commerce questions.
+• Powerful automation for order tracking, returns, and other common e-commerce tasks.

 Cons:

-Its automation works best within the Gorgias and Shopify world.
+• Its specialized automation is most powerful when used within the Gorgias and Shopify ecosystem.

-Pricing: Starts at $50/month for 350 tickets, with plans scaling up from there.
+Pricing: Starts at $50/month for 350 tickets, with tiered plans available to match your growth.

 3. Tidio

 If you're just dipping your toes into chatbots, Tidio is a solid place to start.
 It bundles live chat, chatbots, and email marketing into one package, and it even has a pretty decent free plan.
 Its visual chatbot builder is really easy to use; you can drag and drop to create simple conversation flows without writing any code.
-There are also templates for common tasks like greeting visitors or offering discounts to get you started.
+There are also templates for common tasks like greeting visitors or offering discounts.

 Pros: